 Focus is one of the most powerful tools an entrepreneur possesses, yet it can be equally debilitating if it is broken or spread too thin.
 It’s our true kryptanite.

 I personally have felt this many times during my journey of building and running businesses.
 Even right now.

 I have found that maintaining focus is not about saying yes but the art of saying No. I forget who said it but I like this quote, “Opportunities are like buses.
 There is always another one coming.”

-In the last few months, I’ve had the fortune of just reflecting, traveling, and thinking a lot.
-Space that I don’t take for granted.
+The last few months, I’ve had the fortune of just reflecting, traveling and thinking a lot.
+Space that I don’t take for granite.
 I’m so thankful for the time that selling my last business has provided.
 It has already started to create powerful shifts in how I operate.
-I have been thinking about the next moves and where to allocate my focus.
+I have been thinking about next moves and where to allocate my focus.